 Why: This online account requires a minimum deposit of just $1, has no monthly maintenance fee and has a 0.25% APY.

-Review: The iGOBanking.com High Interest Checking account’s $33 NSF fee is a drawback compared with some accounts on this list that offer lower fees.
-However, this account offers several attractive features, including free bill pay and a presentment tool that lets you import an unlimited number of bills and pay them online.
+Review: The iGOBanking.com High Interest Checking account’s $33 NSF fee is a drawback compared with some accounts on this list that offer lower fees; however, this is still one of the best banks to open a checking account with, because this account offers several attractive features, including free bill pay and a presentment tool that lets you import an unlimited number of bills and pay them online.
 You also can transfer funds electronically to others using iGoBanking.com’s Pay People service.
 You can access your money without incurring fees at more than 43,000 ATMs in the Allpoint network.

 How to open: You can open an account online in about 10 minutes.
 You’ll need your Social Security number, valid ID, previous home address if you lived in your current location less than two years, and your current bank account and routing number to transfer funds electronically to your new account.